Early Childhood Education

 Direct to Work, Stackable

 The Early Childhood Education program at Community College of Denver prepares a diverse student population in teacher education by integrating current research, theory, and hands-on experience.
-We prepare early childhood students with a commitment to equality, opportunity, and collaborative community relationships on behalf of young children and families.

 Teaching at any level — preschool through college — is an enriching and satisfying career where you make a difference every day.
 If you have a passion for learning, enjoy working with children, and want to make a difference, teaching may be the perfect career for you.